 DESIGN PARAMETER EXAMPLE VALUE

-PECL Source Supply Voltage (V {CC}) 3.3 V
+PECL Source Supply Voltage (V CC ) 3.3 V

 SN65LVDS100 Supply Voltage 3.0 to 3.6 V

 Driver Signaling Rate DC to 2000 Mbps

 Interconnect Characteristic Impedance 100 Ω

-Termination Resistance 50 Ω to V {CC} - 2 V on each side of transmission line
+Termination Resistance 50 $\Omega$ to $V{CC}$ - 2 V on each side of transmission line

 Translating an LVPECL signal to LVDS is straightforward using the SN65LVDS100.
 The common-mode output of an LVPECL driver is approximately 2 V, while the differential output voltage would be approximately 600 to 800 mV.
 2 V is right in the middle of the common-mode range of the SN65LVDS100, while the differential voltage is more than enough signal for the high-sensitivity receiver.
-As shown in Figure 41, $50-\Omega$ pulldown resistors to $V{CC}-2$ V are needed, and the rationale for these have been discussed earlier.
+As shown in Figure 41, 50- $\Omega$ pulldown resistors to VCC - 2 V are needed, and the rationale for these have been discussed earlier.

-LVPECL-to-LVDS Figure 42.
-SN65LVDS100 Mbps, 223 - 1 PRBS
+Horizontal Scale= 200 ps/div LVPECL-to-LVDS Figure 42.
+SN65LVDS100 Mbps, 2 - 1 PRBS